caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/obsconf/index.rst.txt

 **obsinfo**
 --------------------------------------------------

-  Get observation information
+  Get observation information.

   **enable**

     *bool*

-    Execute this section
+    Execute the obsconf worker.

   **listobs**

     *bool*, *optional*, *default = True*

-    Run CASA listobs task to get observation information
+    Run the CASA 'listobs' task to get observation information.

   **summary_json**

     *bool*, *optional*, *default = True*

-    Run MSUtils summary function to get observation information as JSON file which can be used to automatically configure pipeline
+    Run the MSUtils summary function to get observation information written as a JSON file, which can then be used to automatically configure pipeline.

   **vampirisms**

     *bool*, *optional*, *default = False*

-    Returns sun free time range
+    Return the time range over which observations were taken at night.

   **plot_elevation_tracks**

-    Make Elevation vs Hour angle plots for observed fields
+    Make Elevation vs Hour-angle plots for observed fields.

     **enable**

       *bool*, *optional*, *default = True*

-      Enable this segment
+      Enable segment 'plot_elevation_tracks'.

     **plotter**

       *{"plotms", "owlcat"}*, *optional*, *default = owlcat*

-      Application to use for making plots
+      The application to be used for making plots.
+Options are 'plotms' and 'owlcat'.